openl2m/openl2m/docs/code/drivers/snmp/snmp-base.rst

 Optionally, you can pass in *non_repeaters* and *max_repetitions*. *non_repeaters* is the number of 'single' OIDs you want to 'get'.
 This is normally a list of single OIDs passed to GetBulk, such as sysUptime, so you can get time along with interface values.
 Since we don't use this, we set it to 0.
-*max_repetitions* is the number of instances of the branch you expect to get.
+*max_repetitions* is the number of instances of the branch you expect to get with a single bulk-read call.

 E.g. if there are 48 interfaces on switch, you would need at least that much to retrieve them efficiently.
 We set this to a default of 25, which can be handled by most devices.
-This means it will take 3 bulk-reads for most 48 port switches
-(with some stacking and loopback interfaces).
+This means it will take 3 bulk-reads for most 48 port switches (with some stacking and loopback interfaces).
 The underlying library will take care of multiple calls if there are more ports in eg. a stack.

-**get_snmp_branch()** calls used the *ezsnmp* library to do the work, and calls *ezsnmp.bulkwalk()* to read the mib data.
+**get_snmp_branch()** calls use the *ezsnmp* library to do the work, and calls *ezsnmp.bulkwalk()* to read the mib data.

-In the parsing loop, the return data is passed to the parser function specified in the *get_snmp_branch()* call.
+In the parsing loop, the returned data is passed to the parser function specified in the *get_snmp_branch()* call.

 EzSnmp Library use